-Our on-site office is now open between 10am - 4pm this Sunday.
+Our on-site office is now open between 10am - 4pm this Saturday and Sunday.

 The Orchard works with a range of builders to offer a variety of House and Land Packages to suit particular blocks, and meet building covenants.
 This means most of the work has been done for you!

 The Orchard presents a limited opportunity for those who want larger lot living, the smallest of which is 1,000sq m.
 That's enough space to grow your perfect lifestyle.
 There's even room for the chooks.

 The Orchard is close to everything you will ever need including schools, shopping centres, parks and recreation.
 All set amongst the beauty of native bush land and a short trip to the beautiful Northern Beaches.

 Boasting fully serviced lots, (NBN, underground power, kerb, town water, sewerage and channeling), The Orchard is where clever urban design meets convenient rural-style living.